ergonode/docker/README.md

 cd ergonode
 git clone git@github.com:ergonode/frontend.git
 git clone git@github.com:ergonode/backend.git
-git clone git@github.com:ergonode/docs.git
 ```

-If you want to test ergonode in multiple directories you need to create the  `.env` file and set
-`COMPOSE_PROJECT_NAME` env var to some unique value.

 If you want change any environment variable you can optionally change this in the `.env` file.
 And all environment variables used by our docker you can find in the `docker-compose.yml` files.